-In Term 2, John Tresch will teach “Cosmological Images: Representing the Universe,” examining the specific objects and settings through which religions, arts, and sciences have described and communicated the order of the universe.
-The course will consider examples from the medieval to the modern periods, both from within and outside the West, developing a philosophical approach to the question of how to do things with worlds.
+John Tresch is convener of the MA in Cultural, Intellectual, and Visual History.
+He co-teaches its introductory module, “Reviving the Past,” with Sara Miglietti and Alessandro Scafi.
+He also teaches “Cosmological Images: Representing the Universe,” examining the specific objects and settings through which religions, arts, and sciences have described and communicated the order of the universe, both from within and outside the West.

 At University of Pennsylvania, Department of History and Sociology of Science:

 - Cameron Brinitzer, “Ethnography of the Experimental Psychology of Culture” (in progress)

 - Tabea Cornel, “Sinister Intersectionality: A Left-Handed History of Neuro-Centrisms, 1865–2015”

 - Matthew Hoffarth, “Building the Hive: Corporate Personality Testing, Self-Development, and Humanistic Management in Postwar America, 1945-2000”

 - Nadia Berenstein, “Flavor Added: The Sciences of Flavor and the Industrialization of Taste”

 - Ruth Rand, “Orbital Decay: Space Junk and the Environmental History of Earth's Planetary Borderlands”

 - Whitney Laemmli, “The Choreography of Everyday Life: Rudolf Laban and the Making of Modern Movement.”

 - Peter Collopy, “The Revolution Will Be Videotaped: Making a Technology of Consciousness in the Long 1960s”